Jakeelamb/Mobile_DNA_Sim/Notes/Workflow_ideas.md

 ```
 fn Write_simulation_statistics_to_file()
 ```

-# 2. Array design and initialization
+# 2. Simulation design and initialization

 ## 2.1 Structs
 ### Struct to store the statistics for a species